Lubuagan

-Lubuagan, officially the Municipality of Lubuagan is a municipality in the province of Kalinga, Philippines.
+Lubuagan, officially the Municipality of Lubuagan (Munisipio ti Lubuagan, Bayan ng Lubuagan), is a municipality in the province of Kalinga, Philippines.
 According to the 2024 census, it has a population of 8,660 people.

 The municipality served as the seat of the National Government from March 6 to May 17, 1900, during the time of Gen. Emilio Aguinaldo.
 It is located at 800 m above sea level in the southern part of Kalinga and in the heart of the Cordillera.
 It has a land area of 23420 ha.